Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

-Full-time traveling has a not-so-glamorous side that is seldomly discussed by travelers, and breaking through this facade is key to knowing if full-time traveling is for you.
+Full-time traveling has a not-so-glamorous side that full-time travelers seldomly discuss.
+Breaking through this facade is key to knowing if full-time traveling is for you.

 Table of Contents

 - What you need to know before Traveling Full-Time

 - 2. Loneliness can be an issue

 - 3. Falling ill can be a challenging, even fatal experience